 Although heat is in the name, you can use a heat pump for cooling.
 It works by shifting heat instead of making it (unlike furnaces) which is why it is used as a heating and cooling appliance.
-It's true that heat pumps can be very efficient, although most air conditioners are roughly equivalent in terms of their efficiency.
-Just examine these two high quality systems from Lennox.
+It's true that heat pumps can be very efficient, although most air conditioners are about equal in terms of energy efficiency.
+Just examine these two high quality units from Lennox.

 XC25 Air Conditioner